pi108/sqlalchemy-challenge/README.md

 ## Analysis of temperatures for fictitious trip dates using the same Month-Date combination from all available years in the dataset:
 We picked a set of fictitious trip dates: 12/01/2017 to 12/09/2017. <br>
 We then analyzed the temperatures for the same Month-Date combination for all available prior years, from this dataset. <br>
-So, in this case, we analyzed the minimum, average and maximum temperatures for the dates 12/01 to 12/09 for the years 2010 to 2016. <br>
+So, in this case, we analyzed the minimum, average and maximum temperatures (in degrees fahrenheit) for the dates 12/01 to 12/09 for the years 2010 to 2016. <br>
 The results were as follows: <br>
 DATE,	  MIN,	  	    AVG,	    MAX <br>
 12/1,	  65.00, 	    71.92, 	    78.00  <br>